 - $70 international

 Upload one transcript from all previously attended institutions with your application.
 Scan all pages of the transcript including the back.
 The admissions office will not accept advising reports or web printouts.

-Three letters of recommendation from persons acquainted with your academic program, scholastic ability, or professional performance.
+- Three Letters of Recommendation: Three letters of recommendation from persons acquainted with your academic program, scholastic ability, or professional performance.
 These letters are extremely important and you are advised to select recommenders who are familiar with your best work as it relates to your scholarly and professional goals.

-A resume of your educational background and professional experience.
+- Resume: A resume of your educational background and professional experience.

 - Your professional goals and relationship of academic and professional experience to those goals.